pharo-open-documentation/pharo-wiki/General/Baselines.md

 					package: 'MyProject-Gui-Tests' with: [ spec requires: #('MyProject-Tests') ];
 					package: 'MyProject-Examples' with: [ spec requires: #('MyProject-Gui') ] ]
 ```

+The method `#requires:` will define the list of dependencies of a specific package.

+Another way to declare requirements is to use the method `#includes:`.
+This method takes a collection of declarations as parameter and will notify Metacello that all of them should includes the package if they are loaded.
+This is helpful when defining platform specific requirements, in case we want one of our package to come with a platform dependant packages which is depending on this package.
+See example in section *[Loads different packages depending on the Pharo version](#loads-different-packages-depending-on-the-pharo-version)*.

 ### Define external dependencies